 The image below is the world’s smallest inkjet print, measuring just 80×115 micrometers, or about 0.0092 square millimeters.
 That is roughly equivalent to the cross-section of a strand of human hair.
 The photo was made by researchers at ETH Zurich and a project spin-off start-up company called Scrona.
 It uses a technology called 3D NanoDrip.

-Moving back to big publications: the Klencke Atlas is the world’s biggest atlas, measuring 1.78 by 1.05 meters.
+Moving back to big publications: for over 350 years the Klencke Atlas was the world’s biggest atlas, measuring 1.78 by 1.05 meters.
 The British Library owns this 350-year-old book.

 Something completely different are cat houses built from cardboard.
 Your cat can sleep in the White House.